determined-ai/determined/docs/manage/config-policies.rst

 CLI
 ===

-Use the following command to manage workspace-level Config Policies via CLI:
+Use the following command to manage Config Policies via CLI:

 .. code:: bash